Holy Trinity Church, Sutton Coldfield: Organists

+Bells

+The church tower contains a peal of 8 bells, the third and fourth dating from 1795 by Thomas Mears and the rest from 1884 by John Taylor and Co of Loughborough.
+The tenor has weight of 1189 kg.

 Today

 Formerly in the mediaeval Diocese of Lichfield, the church now operates within the Diocese of Birmingham.

 The "Friends of Holy Trinity Parish Church" was established in September 2013 to raise funds for the church.
 The inaugural Patron was Andrew Mitchell MP.
 Their first scheduled event in November 2013 was the Royal Town Gala Concert, hosted by Don Maclean.